mavcunha/shell/README.md

 ## What this is

 These are simple functions and aliases that I use on my daily shell interactions.
-Most of them are shortcuts for commands that I issue too often.
+Most of them are shortcuts for commands that I type often.
-You might check this blog post [Taking Laziness Seriously](http://marcovaltas.com/2011/03/28/taking-laziness-seriously.html) for some information behind this repository.
+You might check this blog post [Taking Laziness Seriously](http://marcovaltas.com/2011/03/28/taking-laziness-seriously.html) for some information behind my motivation for creating this.

 ### Loading functions and aliases

 In order to keep the files in another place other than my home directory I load all scripts with `load_bash`.

-To use add to your home __.bash_profile__ this:
+You can add the follow to your __.bash_profile__:

-		BASH_LOAD_ROOT=/path/to/where/this/project/is
+		BASH_LOAD_ROOT=/path/to/this/project
 		. ${BASH_LOAD_ROOT}/load_bash

-Then `load_bash` takes care of loading all shortcuts, aliases and etc. Mind that every directory defined in `load_bash` will be sourced recursively, mistakes made on the scripts can lead you to a immediately closing terminal.
+Then `load_bash` takes care of loading all shortcuts, aliases and etc. Mind that every directory defined in `load_bash` will be sourced recursively, mistakes made on the scripts can lead you to a immediately closing terminal (see bellow for tips on how to fix it).

 ### Directory organization